masontuckett/masontuckett.xyz/content/about.md

 __Ken Garff Esports - Summer Tech Track Mentorship__\
 __*Success in Education*__\
 *May - June 2025*
-- Instructed students (grades 7–12) in foundational cybersecurity using the CyberPatriot curriculum, resulting in increased student confidence and performance in computer science.
+- Instructed students (grades 7–12) in foundational cybersecurity utilizing the CyberPatriot curriculum, resulting in increased student confidence and performance in computer science.
 - Facilitated hands-on game development projects that improved students’ understanding of logic, design thinking, and collaborative problem-solving.
 - Led drone technology workshops that equipped students with practical knowledge in flight operations, safety protocols, and real-world drone applications.
 - Collaboratively designed and implemented curriculum materials, including PowerPoints, Kahoots, interactive activities, and icebreakers—that enhanced student participation and learning outcomes.